MrMikey59/Kindle-Book-List/README.md

 [![Change TSV Default App](https://github.com/MrMikey59/Kindle-Book-List/blob/main/TSVFileDefaultApp.png)](https://github.com/MrMikey59/Kindle-Book-List/blob/main/TSVFileDefaultApp.png)

 And the Windows Store doesn't recognize the file type!
+So I went to the trouble to "Open With" then selecting more apps till I seek out the Excel.exe file.
+I selected that and the change was made to my "Open With" selections.
+And now I see these: